sschoener/sschoener.github.io/_posts/2019-10-23-bayes-theorem.md

  * I imagine a diagram where \\(M\\) and \\(D\\) are regions, and
  * the term \\(P(D\|M)\\) is computed as a ratio of areas, \\(\frac{P(M \cap D)}{P(M)}\\).

-I find it neither helpful nor does it model how I use the theorem.
+Yes, this is correct.
+But I find it neither helpful nor does it model how I use the theorem.
 Even the mental gymnastics required to make intuitive sense of \\(D \cap M\\) seem wasteful.

 ------